2025 Tech Layoffs: A Comprehensive Tracker

 Wicresoft

-Wicresoft will cease operations in China, impacting around 2,000 employees, after Microsoft ended its outsourcing agreement.
+Wicresoft will cease operations in China, affecting around 2,000 employees, after Microsoft ended its outsourcing agreement.

 Five9

-Five9 plans to cut 123 jobs (4% of its workforce) to prioritize strategic areas like AI for profitable growth.
+Five9 plans to cut 123 jobs (about 4% of its workforce) to prioritize strategic areas like AI for profitable growth.

 Google

-Google has laid off hundreds of employees in its platforms and devices division, impacting Android, Pixel, Chrome, and other teams.
+Google has laid off hundreds of employees in its platforms and devices division, impacting Android, Pixel, and Chrome teams.

 Microsoft